microprediction/microprediction/docs/README.md

 A live exchange matching data to prediction algorithms.

 Interaction with the microprediction system is open to anyone and merely requires a WRITE_KEY.
-You can create one yourself by openning [New_key](https://github.com/microprediction/microprediction/blob/master/notebook_examples/New_Key.ipynb) in colab, and letting it run for an hour or so.
+Create one by openning [New_key](https://github.com/microprediction/microprediction/blob/master/notebook_examples/New_Key.ipynb) in colab.

 ##  Free crowd-sourced prediction as a service